CarmackMo/LightweightGameEngine/README.md

         Instances of this class maintain a handler to a Windows synchronization object.
 It is the user's responsibility to design a customized constructor and destructor to properly manage the lifecycle of the handler, ensuring proper initialization and cleanup as needed.

     - #### Event.h
-        A event object is a synchronization object whose state can be explicitly set to signaled by use of the *"Signal()"* function.
+        A `Event` object is a synchronization object whose state can be explicitly set to signaled by use of the *"Signal()"* function.
 A event object can either be a `ManualResetEvent` object or be an `AutoResetEvent` object.

         Two or more processes can create the same named event.
 The first process actually creates the event, and subsequent processes with sufficient access rights simply open a handle to the existing event.
 Note that the *"initiallySignaled"* parameter of the subsequent processes will be ignored because it have already been set by the creating process.